 Sugar Loaf Mountain

 Great Sugar Loaf Mountain dominates the skyline as you drive south from Dublin into Wicklow.
-This unique mountains stand apart from the rest of the upland and is instantly recognisable by its conical shape.
+These unique mountains stand apart from the rest of the upland and are instantly recognisable by their conical shape.
 The shape is what gave the mountain its name as back in the day sugar came in a cone that had to be scraped off to be used in a cup of tea.